 One common trait we see in top performers across the board is that they are honest about reality.
 In sales coaching, this is especially important when deeming what is realistic to expect from your reps and how much time to spend with each team member.

-The truth is, most managers are coaching the wrong people.
+The truth is, most sales managers are coaching the wrong people.
 There is a common belief among leadership that everyone on the team needs to be coached.
 This is not the case.
-If one of your reps does not want to improve their selling skills, to “master their craft,” you cannot force them to.
+If one of your sales reps does not want to improve their selling skills, to “master their craft,” you cannot force them to.

 It’s like that old adage: you can lead a horse to water, but you can’t make him drink.